Aashishsharma/Learnings/Node/Express/Readme.md

 2. Using Node’s cluster module
 3. Set NODE_ENV to “production”
 Setting NODE_ENV to “production” makes Express:
-1. Cache view templates.
+a.
+Cache view templates.
-2. Cache CSS files generated from CSS extensions.
+b.
+Cache CSS files generated from CSS extensions.
-3. Generate less verbose error messages.
+c.
+Generate less verbose error messages.
 Add this in env variable
 or
 Make a .env file in your app root, then require('dotenv').config() and read the values